-- Advising foreign TV channels on compliance with mass media and advertising requirements
+Offering legal advice to foreign TV channels to comply with mass media and advertising requirements

-- Advising major Russian production and distribution companies on various business issues in the course of production, promotion and distribution of motion pictures
+Offering legal advice to major Russian production and distribution companies on various issues during the production, promotion and distribution of motion pictures

-- Advising a major US film studio on parental ratings for motion pictures
+Offering legal advice to a major US film studio on parental ratings for their motion pictures